HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Bulk Action

-- No bulk actions are available for CF227.
-Bulk action may be added later.
+- Bulk actions are not currently supported for CF227.
+This functionality may be added in the future.

 ## Localization